 During April 2004, the Company entered into a ten-year lease for its new corporate headquarters in Oldsmar, Florida.
 On June 7, 2006, the Company entered into a lease amendment, which amends the Company's lease for its principal offices in Oldsmar, Florida.
 The original lease covered approximately 17,600 square feet of space.
 Under the amendment, the Company leased an additional 9,600 square feet of space at the same location.
 All leases include provisions for escalations and related costs.
 The Company records rental expense under the straight-line method over the term of the lease.
-Rent charged to operations was \$285,652 and \$281,472 for the fiscal years ended November 30, 2009 and 2008, respectively and is included in cost of sales and marketing, general and administrative expenses in the consolidated statements of operations and comprehensive income (loss).
+Rent charged to operations was \$278,848 and \$285,652 for the fiscal years ended November 30, 2010 and 2009, respectively and is included in cost of sales and marketing, general and administrative expenses in the consolidated statements of income.